How to Remove Borders in Excel (4 Quick Ways)

 3. Use Format Cells Option to Remove Borders in Excel

 Another effective method in Excel to Remove Borders is to apply the Format Cells Option.
 This method offers a preview of your operations first in a dialogue box.
-Follow the step-by-step process given below to know how to use the method.
+Follow the step-by-step process given below to learn how to use the method.

 Use Format Cells Option to Remove Borders in Excel